arca-dpss/manual-open-science/README.md

 -   Follow recommendations about data organization and data sharing
 -   Improve code readability and maintainability using a **Functional Style**
--   Learn version control tools and collaborations using **Git** and **Github**
+-   Learn version control and collaboration using **Git** and **Github**
 -   Manage analysis workflow with dedicated tools
 -   Create dynamic documents
 -   Manage project requirements and dependencies using dedicated tools
 -   Create a container to guarantee reproducibility using **Docker**

-This book provides useful recommendations and guidelines that apply independently of the specific programming language.
+This book provides useful recommendations and guidelines that can be applied independently of the specific programming language.
 However, examples and specific applications are based on the R programming language.
 Readers working with programming languages other than R can still find valuable guidelines and information and can later apply the same workflow and ideas using dedicated tools specific to their preferred programming language.

 Finally, as most researchers have no formal training in programming and software development, we provide a very gentle introduction to many